vy538/idea-generator/README.md

 - User contribution system for new ideas
 - Moderation system for user-submitted content
 - Pagination for the favorites and gallery pages
-- Auto translation with AI
+- Enhanced translation options and language support

 ## License